jbadomics/genbank_submit/README.md

     genome.val # where genome is the name of your curated GenBank file discrep

-I like to keep the GenBank file open in a plain text editor (I use [TextWrangler](http://www.barebones.com/products/textwrangler/)) as well as in [Artemis](http://www.sanger.ac.uk/science/tools/artemis) for viewing. **Whenever you make changes to the GenBank file, re-open it in Artemis to make sure it can still pe parsed properly.**
+I like to keep the GenBank file open in a plain text editor (I use [TextWrangler](http://www.barebones.com/products/textwrangler/)) as well as in [Artemis](http://www.sanger.ac.uk/science/tools/artemis) for viewing. **Whenever you make changes to the GenBank file, re-open it in Artemis to make sure it can still be parsed properly.**

 ## One last thing